bytebase/bytebase.com-old/content/README.md

 - Naming: choose a readable image name.
 - Sizing: use 16:9 ratio if possible.
 The feature image sizing **must** be 16:9.
 - Format: use WebP instead of PNG format to reduce image size.

+### Recording

-- Use GIF judicious.
-Sometimes you have to use GIF to explain the interaction, however, GIF is much larger and slows page loading speed.
+Use animated recording judicious.
+Sometimes you have to use animation to showcase the feature, however, recording requires much larger size and slows page loading speed.
+In most cases, we should have at most 1 recording per page.

+- Format: Try [converting GIF to WebP](https://ezgif.com/gif-to-webp/) to see if the size can be reduced.
+If not, then use GIF.

 ## Documentation